 With those few keys you can control everything nicely, but have a good look at the docs because there are lots of options.

 This is where you enable the lighting and tell the keyboard what to expect in terms of how they are arranged.
-At minimum, you must define the data pin the LED strip is connected to using RGB_DI_PIN.
+Enable the lighting by defining RGBLIGHT_SPLIT.
+Then at minimum, you must define the data pin the LED strip is connected to using RGB_DI_PIN.
 Then define the number of LEDs connected using RGBLED_NUM.

 The final addition is to enable the RGB animation effects by adding RGBLIGHT_ANIMATIONS.